swamy389/Shell-Script/shell-inter.md

 you should inform linux server through shebang, how to execute the script

 2. how to excute a command in shell script and take the output?

+shell script run the command inside $() and stores the output into varible called DATE.
+DATE=$(date)
+echo "hello, this script is excuted at timestamp: $DATE "